ImagingDataCommons/idc-wsi-conversion/README.md

 For TCGA SVS images, the "gdcsvstodcm.sh" script performs the conversion.

-No out of band metadata is used, since the supplied SVS file name contain embedded within them the so-called ["barcode information"](http://docs.gdc.cancer.gov/Encyclopedia/pages/TCGA_Barcode/), which describe in detail the source site, participant, sample, vial, portion, analyte and slide identifier.
+No out of band metadata was used, since the supplied SVS file name contain embedded within them the so-called ["barcode information"](http://docs.gdc.cancer.gov/Encyclopedia/pages/TCGA_Barcode/), which describe in detail the source site, participant, sample, vial, portion, analyte and slide identifier.
 The slide identifier includes information about whether the specimen is frozen or FFPE.
 The hierarchical specimen identifiers are described in successive items of the SpecimenPreparationSequence, fed to com.pixelmed.convert.TIFFToDicom via the JSON metadata.

 The project name is NOT in the file name, so is obtained from the folder name in which the source files are contained.
 This project name is encoded not only in the ClinicalTrialProtocolName as well as the TCIA private data element (0013,xx10,"CTP"), but is also used to determine the anatomy for PrimaryAnatomicStructureSequence, since each TCGA collection is anatomically-specific.